borgmatic-collective/borgmatic/docs/how-to/backup-your-databases.md

 ### borgmatic hangs during backup

 See Limitations above about `read_special`.
-You may need to exclude certain paths with named pipes, block devices, or character devices.
-Common directories to exclude are `/dev` and `/run`, but that may not be exhaustive.
+You may need to exclude certain paths with named pipes, block devices, or character devices on which borgmatic is hanging.

 ## Related documentation